LATEST UPDATES ON COVID-19

 Yes, studies show that at least 40-50 percent of people who test positive have no symptoms.
 This is why medical experts say wearing masks and following other preventive behaviors, such as maintaining at least six feet of distance from others, is important for everyone, regardless of symptoms.

-If you received an expected bill for COVID-19 testing (for instance, you were charged for an office visit for the testing), please call the Customer Service number on your Blue KC member ID card and we can help.
+If you received an unexpected bill for COVID-19 testing (for instance, you were charged for an office visit for the testing), please call the Customer Service number on your Blue KC member ID card and we can help.

 Viruses constantly change through mutation, and new variants of a virus are expected to occur over time.
 New variants of the virus that causes COVID-19 are being confirmed around the country, and the first cases of the B.1.1.17 COVID-19 variant, which was originally identified in the United Kingdom, have been confirmed in Kansas and Missouri.
 Information about the characteristics of these variants is rapidly emerging.
 Scientists are working to learn more about how easily they spread, whether they could cause more severe illness, and whether currently authorized vaccines will protect people against them.
-To learn more about these new COVID-19 variants, please consult the CDC’s website for the most up-to-date information.
+To learn more about these new COVID-19 variants, please consult the CDC website for the most up-to-date information.